Ever wonder how you can keep up with your home when you don’t feel like cleaning?

 Sometimes, even with short cleaning spurts, you need to create a long-term strategy for your home.
 This kind of cleaning strategy can help you figure out how to care for your home on your own terms.
 (And it can center around your lack of energy or cleaning initiative.)

-By creating a workable strategy for your home and breaking up your bigger jobs into smaller, manageable tasks that can be timed, you can conquer your work around the house – even when you don’t feel like cleaning.
+As you create a workable strategy to handle your entire home and break up your bigger jobs into smaller, manageable tasks that can be timed, you can conquer your work around the house – even when you don’t feel like cleaning.